 If you are going to make your own music, don’t forget to register it to guarantee your authorship, you can put copyright or licenses for free use.

 The other side of the coin is royalty free music for video games without copyright, which is music without economic rights and which can be used on games and multimedia projects for a one time fee or for free.
-No having a copyright does not mean that it cannot be registered under a free license such as Creative Commons, where authorship must be attributed, but where it is not necessary to pay royalties for using this music, Creative Commons music is free of charge.
+No having a copyright does not mean that it cannot be registered under a free license such as Creative Commons Attribution, where authorship must be attributed, but where it is not necessary to pay royalties for using this music, Creative Commons music is free of charge.

 Is studying necessary to make music for video games?